larymak/Python-project-Scripts/Image Captcha Generator/README.md

 - Run this code.py `$ python code.py`
 - Enter the length of captcha you want (i.e 6)
 - Boom !!! captcha with .png extension will be generate in dir.
-- Enjoy the Captcha !!!!!
+- Enjoy the Captcha Thing !!!!!